Benjamin Disraeli: Bentinck and the leadership

 In 1847 a small political crisis removed Bentinck from the leadership and highlighted Disraeli's differences with his own party.
 In that year's general election, Lionel de Rothschild had been returned for the City of London.
-As a practising Jew he could not take the oath of allegiance in the prescribed Christian form, and therefore could not take his seat.
-Lord John Russell, the Whig leader who had succeeded Peel as prime minister, proposed in the Commons that the oath should be amended to permit Jews to enter Parliament.
+As a Jew he could not in good faith take the oath of allegiance in the prescribed form, and could not take his seat.
+Russell proposed in the Commons that the oath should be amended to permit Jews to enter Parliament.

 Disraeli spoke in favour of the measure, arguing that Christianity was "completed Judaism", and asking the House of Commons "Where is your Christianity if you do not believe in their Judaism?"
 Russell and Disraeli's future rival Gladstone thought this brave; the speech was badly received by his own party.
 The Tories and the Anglican establishment were hostile to the bill.
-(Note: Of the 26 Anglican bishops and archbishops who sat in the House of Lords, 23 voted on the measure and 17 were opposed.)
 With the exception of Disraeli, every member of the future protectionist cabinet then in Parliament voted against the measure.
 The measure was voted down.
-In the aftermath of the debate Bentinck resigned the leadership and was succeeded by Lord Granby; Disraeli's speech, thought by many of his own party to be blasphemous, ruled him out for the time being.
+In the aftermath of the debate Bentinck resigned the leadership and was succeeded by Lord Granby; Disraeli's speech ruled him out as leader for the time being.

 While these intrigues played out, Disraeli was working with the Bentinck family to secure the necessary financing to purchase Hughenden Manor, in Buckinghamshire.
 The possession of a country house and incumbency of a county constituency were regarded as essential for a Tory with leadership ambitions.
 Disraeli and his wife alternated between Hughenden and several homes in London for the rest of their marriage.
 The negotiations were complicated by Bentinck's sudden death on 21 September 1848, but Disraeli obtained a loan of £25,000 from Bentinck's brothers Lord Henry Bentinck and Lord Titchfield.

 Within a month of his appointment Granby resigned the leadership in the Commons and the party functioned without a leader in the Commons for the rest of the session.
 At the start of the next session, affairs were handled by a triumvirate of Granby, Disraeli, and John Charles Herries—indicative of the tension between Disraeli and the rest of the party, who needed his talents but mistrusted him.
-This confused arrangement ended with Granby's resignation in 1851; Disraeli effectively ignored the two men regardless.
+This confused arrangement ended with Granby's resignation in 1851.